-Fluent Steps is poetry in glass that celebrates the many moods of water, from the delicate wisps of mist that rise from a meadow at dawn to the crashing cascades of a waterfall.
-It spans the entire length of the 210-foot-long Main Plaza reflecting pool and rises from water level to fifteen feet in height and consists of 754 individually hand-sculpted pieces of glass mostly created in the Museum’s Hot Shop during Blank’s 45-day Visiting Artist residency in 2008.
+Fluent Steps celebrates the many moods of water through four small islands of glass: Cascades, Echo, Crystal Skin, and Wisps.
+It spans the entire length of the 210-foot-long Main Plaza reflecting pool and rises from water level to fifteen feet in height.
+The piece consists of 754 individually hand-sculpted pieces of glass mostly created in the Museum’s Hot Shop during Blank’s 45-day Visiting Artist residency in 2008.

 My intent with Fluent Steps is to awaken the viewer’s eye

 to keenly observe, interact with, and respond to the emotive

 nature of water.
 Water can be placid, sublime, and—in an

 for capturing light, motion, fluidity, and transparency.
 It’s the